 As a consent agenda item, any member of the board can pull one, or all items, to discuss and vote on separately from the others.
-This policy with markup will be emailed to the board on Monday, November 4, 2019.

 - 1. Accept the recommendation

 - 2. Amend the recommendation

 - 3. Reject the recommendation

 - 4. Table the item

 - 5. Take no action on the item